-Copper is A Common Dog Food Ingredient
+Copper Is a Common Dog Food Ingredient

 Commercial pet food contains numerous vitamins and minerals.